-Housing types in the Downtown Core are a blend of mixed use, multi-family, and single-family.
+Housing types in the Downtown Core are a blend of mixed use, multi-family, and a few single-family homes.
 The Greater Downtown Area contains several large multi-family developments, with densities falling in the same range overall as the Downtown Core.
-West and southwest of the Greater Downtown Area is a lower-density neighborhood of primarily single-family detached housing, but also containing a mix of multi-family and duplex developments.
+West and southwest of the Greater Downtown Area is a lower-density neighborhood of primarily single-family detached housing, but also containing a mix of multifamily and duplex developments.